Examination Notice Updates

 - LMFT Law & Ethics (LMLE) – Concluded February 2, 2017: Passing score: 34

-Applicants who do not receive scores within the three-week mailing period, should email BBS.Exams@dca.ca.gov, using “Score Report” and exam type in the subject line, with BBS File ID and name information in the message body.
+The Board recently became aware that some applicants have not received their score report for the California Law & Ethics examinations.
+To correct this omission, PSI will re-send all score reports, to all applicants, who tested between January 1, 2017 and February 5, 2017.
+Applicants who do not receive their score report by March 30, 2017, should email BBS.Exams@dca.ca.gov, using “Score Report” and exam type in the subject line, with BBS File ID and name information in the message body.

 Applicants may request eligibility for the examinations, by submitting the following with payment: